maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `LABEL` is an assignment statement, like `LET`, that sets the value of the *nvar* to the current line number.
 This is intended to be used with branches that may wish to use a variable instead of a numeric constant.
 If a traditional variable assignment is used to store a line number and the target later moves or its line number is changed, the variable will no longer point to the right line of code.
 Using `LABEL` to set these values ensures the variable always contains the correct value, even if the program is edited.

 A number of dialects included a `LABEL`-like feature, but there was no standard syntax for this concept.
-For example, Atom BASIC had labels that worked in this fashion but were implemented by typing a single letter after the line number on the line to be labeled.
-Atari BASIC allowed branches to expressions but lacked a `LABEL` concept and was thus subject to errors if the program was edited.
+For example, Acorn Atom BASIC had labels that were implemented by typing a single lower-case letter after the line number on the line to be labeled.
+Atari and Tiny BASIC allowed branches to expressions, but lacked a `LABEL` concept and was thus subject to errors if the program was edited.

-`LABEL` should be considered a RetroBASIC-only feature.
+`LABEL` should be considered a RetroBASIC-only feature, useful for converting code from those platforms that support a similar feature.

 #### Examples: